 Swiss Life mainly works with service providers and suppliers in European countries where local regulations guarantee compliance with labour and human rights.
+In the Germany Division, compliance is also ensured through the corresponding risk analysis required under the Supply Chain Act.

-Since 2023, all business areas (the core markets of Switzerland, France and Germany as well as Swiss Life Asset Managers and Swiss Life International) have a Code of Conduct for Suppliers.
+Since 2023, all business areas (the core markets of Switzerland, France and Germany as well as Swiss Life Asset Managers and Swiss Life International) have had a Code of Conduct for Suppliers.
 This obliges suppliers to assume responsibility for adhering to the standards listed above, including anti-corruption guidelines.